The Architecture

 Queue-Based Autonomous Worker System

 I built this to run while I sleep.
-Event-driven worker system for orchestrating AI tasks on Apple M4 Silicon.
-Redis-backed queues coordinate GPU access, health monitoring, and overnight chain orchestration — all running autonomously via 41 macOS LaunchAgents.
+43 autonomous workers on Apple M4 Silicon, coordinated by Redis-backed queues and 81 macOS LaunchAgents — GPU scheduling, health monitoring, and overnight orchestration, all local.

 Thalamus